-In September 2014, the Company filed with the Securities and Exchange Commission a new shelf registration statement on Form S-3.
+In September 2014, the Company filed with the Securities and Exchange Commission an automatic shelf registration statement on Form S-3 allowing us to offer, from time to time and among other securities, an indeterminate amount of common stock, subject to certain market conditions and other factors.
+Accordingly, we may, from time to time, seek to offer and sell shares of our common stock based upon market conditions and other factors.
 On November 10, 2014, in connection with the new shelf registration, the Company filed with the Securities and Exchange Commission a new prospectus supplement related to the offer and sale from time to time of the Company's common stock at an aggregate offering price of up to \$150 million through sales agents.
 Sales of shares of the Company's common stock under the prospectus supplement and the equity distribution agreements entered into with the sales agents, if any, may be made in negotiated transactions or transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act of 1933.